psurya1994/successor-feature-representations/README.md

 I haven't trained any of these configs until now.
 - storage/23*
 	- Training RPSF on ['3roomsh']
+	- running same again to ensure it's right, saving in storage/29*
 - storage/24*
 	- Training RPSF on ['3rooms','3roomsh','4rooms']
 - storage/25*